 This one is apparently a big deal in the MLB.
 Veteran players have earned the right to speak out and complain when they see fit.
 Rookies should shut up and absorb everything.

-9. Never swing on a 3-0 count if your team’s way ahead.
+9. Never swing on a 3-0 count if your team’s got a big lead.

 Tatis Jr. doesn’t care for this rule.
-Its premise is simple but stupid.
+Neither did Chicago White Sox slugger Yermin Mercedes when he hit a home run on a 3-0 pitch off position player Willians Astudillo while his team was up 15-4 in the seventh inning against the Minnesota Twins in 2021.
+It’s premise is simple but stupid.
 A good pitch is a good pitch.
 Why let it go by?

 8. Don’t steal bases if your team is way ahead or way behind.